 - Defended a national pharmaceutical chain in Bivens Action brought by physician.

-Tom is a co-chair of the firm’s Associates Committee, which plays a key role in developing associates and senior attorneys in the firm, and serves on the Executive Committee of the firm’s Labor & Employment Section.
+Tom serves on the firm's Board of Directors, is a co-chair of the firm’s Associates Committee, which plays a key role in developing associates and senior attorneys in the firm, and serves on the Executive Committee of the firm’s Labor & Employment Section.

 Tom was selected for inclusion in The Best Lawyers in America© 2020 edition in the category Litigation - Labor and Employment and in the 2021 edition for Labor Law – Management; Litigation – ERISA; Litigation – Labor and Employment.